juanyuri/MaisonUltimate/readme.md

 - [ ] FRONTEND: Button to choose the actual round number of the player and save it on the LocalStorage
 - [ ] Pokemon Maison Sets View a.0.1
 - [ ] FRONTEND: Add button to remove LocalStorage information completely.
+- [ ] FRONTEND: Make a footer showing information about the Project and Author
 - [ ] MVP.
 MINIMUM VIABLE PRODUCT.

 - [ ] FRONTEND: Order all the tables columns by name, values, damage, etc.